Welcome to the Seneca Council Grounds

 2. The Council Grounds - Letchworth State Park History.
 (Submitted on August 5, 2014, by Anton Schwarzmueller of Wilson, New York.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 5, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 323 times since then and 32 times this year.
+It was originally submitted on August 5, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 404 times since then and 22 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 5, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.